DavidMe03/ECE4502_DDPUF/README.md

 3. FSM Design

 The FSM block will be a RTL block written in Verilog.
 It should have two outputs: start and reset.
 These outputs control the duration of the generate signal, or how long a logic high is set to the input of the DD-PUF generator.
 Additionally, the FSM block has a single 32-bit input taken from the SPI block: _duration_.
+It also has a 1-bit input _FSM_START_, that activates the FSM and begins the process of triggering the DD-PUF.

 3. SPI Interface